TeamOpenFIRE/OpenFIRE-Firmware/README.md

    * Optional: **Any WS2812B GRB NeoPixels,** or any four-pin RGB LED for realtime lighting and reactions.
 [Amazon](https://www.amazon.com/BTF-LIGHTING-WS2812B-Heatsink-10mm3mm-WS2811/dp/B01DC0J0WS) | [AliExpress (International)](https://www.aliexpress.us/item/3256801340809756.html)
    * Optional: **SSD1306-based I2C (2wire/4pin) 128x64 OLED display** for visual UI and life/ammo counter feedback support.
 [AliExpress (International)](https://www.aliexpress.us/item/3256806186748120.html)

+***Refer to [BOARDS.md](BOARDS.md) for default pinouts for various boards** - though keep in mind that every board supports completely custom pin layouts, configurable through the OpenFIRE App.*

 ## Installation:
 Grab the latest *.UF2* binary for your respective board [from the releases page](https://github.com/TeamOpenFIRE/OpenFIRE-Firmware/releases/latest), and drag'n'drop the file to your microcontroller while booted into Bootloader mode; the RP2040 is automatically mounted like this when no program is loaded, but it can be forced into this mode by holding BOOTSEL while plugging it into the computer - it will appear as a removable storage device called **RPI-RP2**.